 Well, not only can these fees run very expensive - in the thousands! - but if you don’t get approved, they just keep the application/advance fee money.

-It’s not uncommon within the equipment financing industry to ask you to prepay on document fees (in the hundreds, but definitely not in the thousands) before committing you to an underwriter.
+It’s not uncommon within the equipment financing industry to ask you to prepay on document fees for a business loan (in the hundreds, but definitely not over ten thousand) before committing you to an underwriter.

 5.)
 Evergreen Clauses